danielrothschild/danielrothschild.github.io/_pages/38_attitudes.md

 The seminar meets Fridays 2-4pm, in Chandler House B01.
 The first meeting is 5 October; there is no meeting on 8 Nov; the last meeting is 14 Dec.

-Enrolled students must produce a term paper on a topic covered for credit.
+Enrolled students must submit a term paper on a topic covered for credit.

 Auditors are welcome.